Effective as of January 31, 2021.

 Service providers.
 Companies and individuals that provide services on our behalf or help us operate the Service or our business (such as order fulfillment, shipping, payment processing, customer support, hosting, analytics, email delivery, marketing, database management services, returns processing and risk and fraud mitigation).

 Professional advisors.
-Professional advisors, such as lawyers, bankers, auditors and insurers, where necessary in the course of the professional services that they render to us.
+Professional advisors, such as lawyers, bankers, auditors and insurers, were necessary for the course of the professional services that they render to us.

 Authorities and others.
-Law enforcement, government authorities, and private parties, as we believe in good faith to be necessary or appropriate to comply with law or for the compliance, fraud prevention and safety purposes described above.
+Law enforcement, government authorities, and private parties, as we believe in good faith are necessary or appropriate to comply with the law or for the compliance, fraud prevention and safety purposes described above.

 In this section, we describe the rights and choices available to all users.

 Access or update your account information.
 If you have registered for an account with us, you may review and update certain personal information in your account profile by logging into the account.

 Opt-out of marketing communications.
 You may opt-out of marketing-related emails by following the opt-out or unsubscribe instructions located at the bottom of the email.
 You may continue to receive service-related and other non-marketing emails.
 If you receive marketing text messages from us, you may opt-out of receiving further marketing text messages from us by replying STOP to our marketing message.